U.S. flag

 This review helps ensure that housing and population counts are allocated to the correct 2020 Census blocks in the 50 states, District of Columbia, and Puerto Rico.

 CQR can only review data collected and processed during the 2020 Census.
 It does not collect new data or conduct a recount.
-If the review process finds errors related to geographic boundaries or housing placement, housing and population counts will be corrected and the revised counts will be redistributed.
+If the review process finds errors related to geographic boundaries or housing placement, housing and population counts will be corrected and the revised counts will be distributed.

 • It will not change apportionment counts, redistricting data, 2020 Census counts, or any other 2020 Census data products.